matthewdickinson/tyk-docs/tyk-docs/content/transform-traffic/request-headers.md

 <!-- proposed "summary box" to be shown graphically on each middleware page
  ## Request Header Transform middleware summary
   - The Request Header Transform is an optional stage in Tyk's API Request processing chain, sitting between the [TBC]() and [TBC]() middleware.
-  - The Request Header Transform is configured at the per-endpoint level within the API Definition and is supported by the API Designer within the Tyk Dashboard.
+  - The Request Header Transform can be configured at the per-endpoint or per-API level within the API Definition and is supported by the API Designer within the Tyk Dashboard.
  -->